InceptionCyberSecurity/OSINT/README.md

 # INTRO
-A set of OSINT commands all in two scripts for OSNIT and Passive Recon.
+A set of BASH-based commands in two scripts for OSINT and Passive Recon.
 Saves results to files for further processing as necessary. <br/>
 Includes passive scanning using Nmap.
 Essential to run these through Kali Linux in VirtualBox.
 Written by Nathan Jones nathan.jones@arcadeusops.com. <br/>

 # INSTALLATION